Preparing for Long Term Senior Care

 - People who are approaching the end of their lives

-Social workers can help ensure appropriateness and continuity of care for transfers and discharges from the long term care community.
+Social workers can help ensure appropriateness and continuity of care for transfers and discharges.
 They also can connect residents and their families with resources and facilitate transitions to other levels of care.
-Likewise, social workers in long term senior care communities guide families, residents, and care providers through difficult conversations that help their residents, families, and staff, prepare for and cope with loss.
+Likewise, social workers guide families, residents, and care providers through difficult conversations that help residents, families, and staff, prepare for and cope with loss.

 Dealing with the Increasing Demand for Long Term Senior Care

 As the population continues to age and live longer, experts predicted that the need for long term care will increase dramatically.
 As a result, residents and their families researching and comparing long term care facilities should highly consider the qualifications of on-site social workers and the number of residents they care for.